 That some ratios are outside the ranges established by the Province, just means that for these, the options available to change the ratios has an opposite effect on the other classes.
-For example, if one classes ratio is increased, there may be forced reductions in other classifications, shifting the shift tax burden.
+For example, if one ratio is decreased, there may be forced increases in other classifications, shifting the shift tax burden.

-Analysis: The province also enacted Threshold Ratios which limit a municipality's ability to levy municipal tax increases on commercial, industrial, and multi-residential properties if their respective class ratios are above the provincial class average.
+The province's 'Threshold Ratios' limit a municipality's ability to levy municipal tax increases on commercial, industrial, and multi-residential properties if their respective class ratios are above the provincial class average.

-Within this, a municipality may pass on only 50% of the levy increase that would be applied to the residential class if they exceed the Threshold Ratio for a tax class.
+A municipality may pass on only 50% of the levy increase that would be applied to the residential class if they exceed the Threshold Ratio for a tax class.
+Stratford no longer has this issue as all ratios in these classes are below the Threshold Ratios as noted in the table below.